Peacemaking and Mending Breaches

-I rarely post anything personal, but once in awhile, it happens.
+I rarely post anything about current events, but once in awhile, it happens.
 I’ve been thinking about peacemaking, mending breaches, and restoring what has been broken.
 For issues that have existed for years or decades or even centuries, there are no quick fixes, but there are some timeless things that can help in discerning what matters and what must be done.

 As always when I’m at a loss for words, I begin with poetry, song, and scripture, and thorough these, I am reminded of the simple yet sometimes hard things that matter.
 Here are just a few of the things I’ve been dwelling with in these troubled times.